huggingface/dataset-viewer/services/admin/README.md

 The worker con be configured using environment variables.
 They are grouped by scope.

-### App
+### Admin service

-Set environment variables to configure the application (`APP_` prefix):
+Set environment variables to configure the application (`ADMIN_` prefix):

-- `APP_ADMIN_HF_ORGANIZATION`: the huggingface organization from which the authenticated user must be part of in order to access the protected routes, eg. "huggingface".
+- `ADMIN_HF_ORGANIZATION`: the huggingface organization from which the authenticated user must be part of in order to access the protected routes, eg. "huggingface".
 If empty, the authentication is disabled.
 Defaults to None.
-- `APP_CACHE_REPORTS_NUM_RESULTS`: the number of results in /cache-reports/... endpoints.
+- `ADMIN_CACHE_REPORTS_NUM_RESULTS`: the number of results in /cache-reports/... endpoints.
 Defaults to `100`.
-- `APP_HF_WHOAMI_PATH`: the path of the external whoami service, on the hub (see `HF_ENDPOINT`), eg. "/api/whoami-v2".
+- `ADMIN_HF_WHOAMI_PATH`: the path of the external whoami service, on the hub (see `HF_ENDPOINT`), eg. "/api/whoami-v2".
 Defaults to `/api/whoami-v2`.
-- `APP_MAX_AGE`: number of seconds to set in the `max-age` header on technical endpoints.
+- `ADMIN_MAX_AGE`: number of seconds to set in the `max-age` header on technical endpoints.
 Defaults to `10` (10 seconds).
-- `APP_PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
+- `ADMIN_PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
 See https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn.
 Defaults to empty, in which case every worker manages its own metrics, and the /metrics endpoint returns the metrics of a random worker.

 ### Uvicorn

-The following environment variables are used to configure the Uvicorn server (`UVICORN_` prefix):
+The following environment variables are used to configure the Uvicorn server (`ADMIN_UVICORN_` prefix):

-- `UVICORN_HOSTNAME`: the hostname.
+- `ADMIN_UVICORN_HOSTNAME`: the hostname.
 Defaults to `"localhost"`.
-- `UVICORN_NUM_WORKERS`: the number of uvicorn workers.
+- `ADMIN_UVICORN_NUM_WORKERS`: the number of uvicorn workers.
 Defaults to `2`.
-- `UVICORN_PORT`: the port.
+- `ADMIN_UVICORN_PORT`: the port.
 Defaults to `8000`.

 ### Cache